Assets for economy-part 3.

 But in some cases, they may cover more than 12 months.
 When they aren’t used up or expired, these payments show up on an insurance company’s balance sheet as a current asset.

-This is a link for the pdf used for illustration for the assets posts.
+This is the pdf used for illustration for the assets posts.

 Engineering Economy.
-This is a great link that illustrated different types of economies, how to make economic decisions? the Time value of money, Applying Theory to Practice.
+This is a great link that illustrated different types of economies, and how to make economic decisions. the Time value of money, Applying Theory to Practice.

-This is a link to the next post which contains the definition of depreciation and book value, depreciation, book value.
+The next post contains the definition of depreciation and book value, depreciation, book value.